Speakable Schema Used by Fewer Than 10% of Websites

 The competitive window

-With fewer than 10% of websites using Speakable, early adopters have a clear competitive advantage.
+Fewer than 10% of websites use Speakable.
+Early adopters have a clear competitive advantage.
 As AI search grows and more businesses discover this schema type, the advantage will narrow.
-The window to be among the first in your industry to implement Speakable — and capture the 127% citation lift while competitors are unaware — is now.
+The window to implement Speakable and capture the 127% citation lift while competitors are unaware is now.

 Oliver Mackman